tianhailiu/tristan-cloud-connector/README.md

 ## Running the Fat JAR

-Alternatively, you can run the fat JAR outside of the OSGi container:
+Alternatively, you can run the fat JAR outside the OSGi container:

 ```bash
 java -Dedg.device.token=<device-token> -jar /path/to/cloud-connector-1.0.0-SNAPSHOT-jar-with-dependencies.jar